sawft99/Obsidian-SecPlus/Sec+/Chapter 8 - Virtualization/Threats to VMs.md

 # Compromised Containers
 ---
 - All containers are sharing the same single OS
-- If the OS on the host computer is compromised then all of the [[Hypervisors#Application Containerization|Containers]] can also be comprimised
+- If the OS on the host computer is compromised then all of the [[Hypervisors#Application Containerization|Containers]] can also be compromised

 ```ad-info
 title: Containers